dcomtois/summarytools/README.md

   - in `descr()`, Q1 and Q3 are now included
   - Also in `descr()`, the order of the statistics specified with `stats =` is retained for the output

+Version 0.8.4 is a minor update.
+It uses a different method to determine the number of bins in dfSummary() histograms.

 # How to install